-Thus, given a measurement of x photons, there is an inherent ambiguity in determining the cause or signal-- $S_L$ or $S_H$ ?
-Next time, we will develop signal detection theory, and then see how to extend the fundamental principles of SDT to general perceptual inference for image patterns and visual tasks.
+Thus, given a measurement of x photons, there is an inherent ambiguity in determining the cause or signal-- S_L or S_H ?
+Next time, we will develop signal detection theory, and then see how to extend the fundamental principles of SDT to general perceptual inference for image patterns and a range of visual tasks.
 We effectively turn the generative problem on its head, and derive the best guesser for deciding light switch position based on a measure of light intensity.

-From the starting point of signal detection theory, we'll develop the theory of ideal observers, and as the course gos on, a computational framework to understand perception generally as a process of statistical inference.
+From the starting point of signal detection theory, we'll develop the theory of ideal observers, and then later, a computational framework to understand perception generally as a process of statistical inference.